What Does a Food Allergy Rash Look Like? Pictures and Treatments | MyFoodAllergyTeam

 • “I think my freshly picked tomatoes have given me an itchy rash!”

-Hives from food allergies are usually short-lived and, in most cases, should go away within six hours.
-Some people break out in hives frequently and are not allergic to anything.
+Hives from food allergies are usually short-lived and, in most cases, go away within six hours.
+Some people break out in hives frequently without being allergic to anything.
 These are called idiopathic or spontaneous hives.

 Treatment for Hives

-If the child or adult with allergies is stable, hives may not require medical treatment.
-But it never hurts to contact the doctor if you have concerns or if this is the first time you or your child is experiencing hives.
+If the child or adult with hives is stable, medical treatment may not always be necessary.
+However, it’s always a good idea to contact your doctor if you have concerns or if this is the first time you or your child is experiencing hives.

 Taking a cool bath for 10 minutes can help relieve itching.
 In addition, over-the-counter antihistamines like diphenhydramine (Benadryl) or cetirizine (Zyrtec) may also be recommended.
 Ask your doctor or your child’s pediatrician if they have a preference.
 Some pediatricians favor cetirizine over diphenhydramine because it has fewer side effects.